dotnet/docs/docs/csharp/language-reference/operators/boolean-logical-operators.md

 The [conditional logical OR operator](#conditional-logical-or-operator-) `||` also computes the logical OR of its operands, but doesn't evaluate the second operand if the first operand evaluates to `true`.

-For the operands of integral types, the `|` operator computes the [bitwise logical OR](bitwise-and-shift-operators.md#logical-or-operator-) of its operands.
+For the operands of the integral types, the `|` operator computes the [bitwise logical OR](bitwise-and-shift-operators.md#logical-or-operator-) of its operands.

 ## Conditional logical AND operator &amp;&amp;